-- enlarge the obligations of any limited partner without its consent, unless such is deemed to have occurred as a result of an amendment approve by at least a majority of the type or class of limited partner interests so affected; or - enlarge the obligations of, restrict in any way any action by or rights of, or reduce in any way the amounts distributable, reimbursable or otherwise payable by us to our general partner or any of its affiliates without its consent, which consent may be given or withheld at its option
+- enlarge the obligations of any limited partner without its consent, unless such is deemed to have occurred as a result of an amendment approved by at least a majority of the type or class of limited partner interests so affected; or - enlarge the obligations of, restrict in any way any action by or rights of, or reduce in any way the amounts distributable, reimbursable or otherwise payable by us to our general partner or any of its affiliates without its consent, which consent may be given or withheld at its option.

-The provisions of our partnership agreement preventing the amendments having the effects described in any of the clauses above can be amended upon the approval of the holders of at least 90% of the outstanding common units and Series A preferred units (on an as-converted basis at the then applicable conversion rate), voting together as a single class (including units owned by our general partner and its affiliates).
-As of the date of this prospectus, our general partner and its affiliates own approximately 55% of our total outstanding common units and approximately 50% of the combined number of outstanding common units and Series A preferred units (on an as-converted basis at the then-applicable conversion rate).
+The provisions of our partnership agreement preventing the amendments having the effects described in any of the clauses above can be amended upon the approval of the holders of at least 90% of the outstanding units voting together as a single class (including units owned by our general partner and its affiliates).
+As of the date of this prospectus, our general partner and its affiliates own 74.5% of our total outstanding common units and subordinated units on an aggregate basis.